numaproj/numaflow/proposal/README.md

 | refResourceClaimDranet.ethernetSpeed<br>(★3) | The maximum Ethernet link speed (Gb/s) used along the physical network path.<br>- Since software cannot obtain the maximum capacity of the physical Ethernet cabling in use, this value is intended for manifest authors to record network configuration information. |
 | refResourceClaimDranet.vlanTag<br>(★4) | The VLAN tag value assigned to data belonging to a numaNetwork. |

-### Behavior
+### How It Works
-1. When a numaNetwork resource is deployed, a ResourceClaimTemplate is created using the fields defined under its spec, as shown below:
+1. When a numaNetwork is deployed, a ResourceClaimTemplate is created using the fields under spec
+  - A label is added to indicate which numaNetwork resource generated the ResourceClaimTemplate.

 ```
 apiVersion: resource.k8s.io/v1beta1
 kind:  ResourceClaimTemplate
 metadata:
   name: <numaNetwork metadata.name>-<rct>
+  labels:
+    XXX.example.com/numa-network-name: <numaNetwork metadata.name>-<rct>
 spec:
   devices:
     requests: